 Martin Shaw joins Alex Adsett Publishing Services with a wealth of experience and a terrific reputation in the Australian bookselling & publishing community.
 He worked for more than 21 years at lauded Melbourne independent bookshop chain, Readings, and in his role for many of those years there as Chief Book Buyer, he helped make Readings the celebrated bookseller it is today.

-As a literary agent, Martin will be seeking literary fiction and non-fiction for adults, and representing an exciting mix of established literary authors and emerging voices.
-As part of his move to Germany in 2015, Martin will also be hoping to showcase Australian authors to the European & UK markets, and bringing new voices to the attention of Australian audiences.
+As a literary agent, Martin is seeking literary fiction and non-fiction for adults, and representing an exciting mix of established literary authors and emerging voices.
+As part of his move to Germany in 2015, Martin works to showcase Australian authors to the European & UK markets, and bringing new voices to the attention of Australian audiences.